Moritonel/tictoc/README.md

 # tictoc
 tictoc game from geeksforgeeks.org/tic-tac-toe-gui-in-python-using-pygame/

-following their code but no copy paste allowed and woring with classes
+following their code but no copy paste allowed trying to restructure their code as classes